KangilPark/CSCE156-Lab01/readme.md

 * Open, compile, and execute a given Java program in Eclipse.
 * Write a simple program in the Eclipse IDE, compile, and execute that program.
+* Use `if-else` statements to control the logical flow of the program.
+* Use `for` and `while` loops to implement repetition statements in a program.
+* Write complex programs that require conditional logical statements and loops.

 ### Peer Programming Pair-Up
+You may work on this lab with a partner or by yourself.
+Whichever you choose, you should submit your code to the corresponding Handin assignment.
+Handin link: https://cse-apps.unl.edu/handin

-To encourage collaboration and a team environment, labs will be structured in a *pair programming* setup.
+If you attend lab over Zoom, you may work in a a *pair programming* setup.
 At the start of each lab, you may be randomly paired up with another student by a lab instructor.
 One of you will be designated the *driver* and the other the *navigator*.

 The navigator will be responsible for reading the instructions and telling the driver what is to be done.
-The driver will be in charge of the keyboard and workstation.
+The driver will be in charge of the keyboard and workstation (**on Zoom, this means the driver shares their screen**).
 Both driver and navigator are responsible for suggesting fixes and solutions *together*.
 Neither the navigator nor the driver is "in charge."
 Beyond your immediate pairing, you are encouraged to help and